RoryV91/ChatApp/README.md

 2. Enter your desired username.
 3. Select a background color for your chat screen.
 4. Click the "Start Chatting" button to begin your chat experience.
+5. Use the "+" button to share your location or an image with other users in the chat.

 ## Dependencies

 - React Native
 - Expo
 - Firebase
+- Gifted Chat
+- React Native Maps
+- React Native Image Picker
+- AsyncStorage
+- NetInfo
+- React Native Action Sheet
+- React Native Svg
+- React Native Dotenv

 ## Contributing